 Here are the three primary measures you should be aware of:

 - Investment Protection: Designed to safeguard all the securities you are invested in (stocks, bonds, CFDs).
-It is also known as the “Investor Compensation Scheme”, and the final purpose is to protect retail investors (people like you and us) from the insolvency of your financial intermediaries (ex: eToro, Degiro, XTB and more).
+It is also known as the “Investor Compensation Scheme”, and the final purpose is to protect retail investors (people like you and us) from the insolvency of your financial intermediaries (ex: eToro, DEGIRO, XTB and more).

 - Negative Balance Protection: This means that you can’t lose more money than what you deposit in your account.
 This protection is adequate for people who use leverage to invest (CFDs).
 Example: You invest €1000 in a position that gives 5x exposure.
-Your total investment is €5000, from which only €1000 is yours (€4000 are borrowed).
+Your total investment is €5000, from which only €1000 is yours (€4000 is borrowed).
 So, If the market drops 25%, you would lose 1250€ (25%*5000€).
 As you can see, it is above your initial deposit of 1000€, meaning that you would owe €250 to your broker.
 With ESMA regulation, your account balance is automatically readjusted to €0, so you only lose your deposit (more info here).

 Some companies go even further with other protection measures such as eToro’s investment insurance to prevent clients from their own insolvency and Misconduct case.